thisisloganr/canonical-finder/README.md

 Canonical Finder:

-Input a list of URL homepages in column a
+Input a list of websites in column a

-Outputs a data frame with the status codes for each version of a URL (http://, https://, http://www, https://www)
+Outputs a dataframe and .csv with the status codes for each version of a URL (http://, https://, http://www, https://www)

-You're also given a status for the domain, returning "Good" if only one out of four return 200, and pertinent statues when either 0, 2, 3, or 4 return 200
+You're also given a status for the domain, returning "Good" if only one out of four return 200, and pertinent statuses when either 0, 2, 3, or 4 return 200

 Export options include: